 Growth in demand, combined with a finite supply, makes cobalt a precious metal to watch.

 North America’s highest quality cobalt refinery is located near a major auto plant in Ontario.
 According to a 2012 report, his replacement was valued at more than $100 million.

 Given the company’s partnership with Glencore, the world’s largest cobalt producer, I have confidence in the management team.
 Cobalt production has been an afterthought for Glencore, a British mining giant focused on coal, copper and nickel.

-Cobalt is an essential part of the building process of electric vehicles as it is a key component of lithium-ion batteries.
+Cobalt is an essential part of the building process of electric vehicles as it is a critical component of lithium-ion batteries.
 Many industry experts expect cobalt to increase in the coming years due to the predicted impact of electric vehicles on the automotive market.
-As the cobalt market grows, consumers should invest in cobalt stocks to exploit the exciting potential the market has to offer.
+As the cobalt market grows, consumers should invest in cobalt stocks to exploit the market’s exciting potential.

 Investing in cobalt mining stocks makes a lot of sense as an inflation hedge for long-term capital gains.
 In addition, investments in cobalt stocks are becoming increasingly popular with hedge funds due to the numerous industrial applications of the transition metal.

 Given the growing popularity of electric vehicles and the increasing demand for other industrial applications of cobalt, investing in cobalt stocks as a long-term investment and inflation hedge makes a lot of sense.
 In addition, cobalt is used in cutting-edge technologies and shows impressive future growth.
 This trend suggests that investing in cobalt stocks of large mine operators and companies in the development phase of the mine can yield substantial returns to patient investors over time.